- This article explains what happens after a home appraisal, during a typical real estate transaction.

 1. Keep the lines of communication open.

 Stay in touch with your loan officer (or other point of contact) throughout this process, to make sure he or she has what they need to move toward closing.
 Also, keep an eye out for your “Closing Disclosure” document.
-The lender is required to send this to you a few days prior to the closing.
+The lender is required to send you this five-page document a few days prior to the closing.
 It tells you how much you’ll have to pay when you close.

 2. Follow up in a timely manner.

-If you get additional paperwork requests from the loan officer or underwriter, resolve them as quickly as you can.
+If you receive additional paperwork requests from the loan officer or underwriter, try to resolve them as quickly as you can.
 This can help prevent unwanted delays.
 Everyone wants the loan to move forward, and it takes a group effort to make that happen.
 So be sure to handle these requests in a timely manner.

 3. Maintain the financial status quo.

 It’s best to avoid making major purchases or bank withdrawals between the home appraisal and closing.
-If your financial situation changes significantly, it could raise a red flag or even derail the loan process.
+If your financial situation changes significantly during this timeframe, it could raise a red flag or even derail the loan process.
 Keep in mind that some mortgage lenders do another credit check just before closing.